 Chapter 1 Introduction to Statistics

 Welcome to your introduction to statistics.
-You will be learning the basics of statistics, along with applications of statistics within the R language.
-This book will provide fundamentals of the concepts and the code to apply these concepts in R. At the end of each section, you will also find the Python code that will perform a comparable analysis (however, in class, we will be discussing and focusing on the R code).
+You will be learning the basics of statistics, along with applications of statistics within the Python and R languages.
+This book will provide fundamentals of the concepts and the code to apply these concepts in both languages.

 This Chapter aims to answer the following questions: